top of page

 AACF Story

-The ministry of AACF, Asian American Christian Fellowship, began with a group of college students who had attended the JEMS Mount Hermon summer conference.
-They wanted the summer fellowship to continue beyond the conference.
-And in 1972 that desire crystallized at CSU Los Angeles where the first bible study was held.
-A handful of college students gathered on campus for a bible study.
-More bible studies popped up all over the west coast of the U.S..
-Groups started up at UCLA, UC Berkeley, UW Seattle, CSULB, SJSU, and Stanford.
-And in 1977 these bible studies became known as Asian American Christian Fellowship.
-At that time, the AACF leadership realized that there was a void for college-aged Asian American.
-So began the mission, to reach college campuses with the life-changing message of Jesus Christ and to raise up the next generation of Christian leaders.
-In 2020 we have 20 AACF chapters that includes nearly 700 students who are, in turn, reaching thousands of college students and faculty.
+In 1972, that desire took shape at CSU Los Angeles, where the first Bible study was held.
+A small group of college students gathered on campus, and soon, more Bible studies emerged across the West Coast of America.
+Groups sprang up at UCLA, UC Berkeley, UW Seattle, CSULB, San Jose State, and Stanford.
+By 1977, these gatherings officially became known as Asian American Christian Fellowship.
+At that time, AACF leadership recognized a gap in ministry for college-aged Asian Americans, sparking a mission to reach college campuses with the life-changing message of Jesus Christ and to raise up the next generation of Christian leaders.
+Today, in 2025, AACF has 13 chapters, engaging nearly 500 students who, in turn, are impacting thousands of college students and faculty.

 IMG_6492_edited.jpg